YAML Cheatsheet

 What is YAML used for?

 YAML is primarily used for configuration files, ci/cd, kubernetes.
-It was created by Clark Evans in 2001 and follows the data serialization paradigm.
+It was created by Clark Evans in 2001.
+It follows the data serialization paradigm.

 Is YAML hard to learn?